 Elana's well-known for low-carb, grain-free recipes that make good use of nut flours (her Gluten-Free Cupcakes recipe collection gets plenty of use at my house), and this pie-style cheesecake doesn't disappoint.
 It would work well as an elegant ending to any Thanksgiving feast.

 8. Pumpkin Soup with Gruyère Cheese

-This pumpkin soup with Gruyère cheese from About.com's Guide to Gourmet Food represents another naturally gluten-free vegetarian recipe.
-Just make sure to use gluten-free vegetable stock (Maple Grove Foods makes one option).
+This pumpkin soup with Gruyère cheese from About.com's Expert on Gourmet Food represents another naturally gluten-free vegetarian recipe.
+Just make sure to use gluten-free vegetable stock (Maplegrove Gluten-Free Foods makes one option).

 9. Pumpkin Pie Latté

 Finally, you may be interested in a pumpkin pie latté to drink.
-Unfortunately, the ones at Starbucks may or may not be safe (see my Starbucks Gluten-Free Guide for more details).
+Unfortunately, the ones at Starbucks may or may not be safe (see Starbucks Pumpkin Spice Latte - Gluten-Free or Not? for more details).
 However, if you're a fan of seasonal coffee beverages, you can try making this pumpkin pie latté at home, without the need to empty your wallet at the local coffee bar.
 You'll need canned pumpkin, milk, strong coffee, vanilla (I like Singing Dog Vanilla's Alcohol-Free Pure Vanilla Flavor), and cinnamon.